 Plaintiffs complaint, standing on its own, provided enough evidence to suggest that defendant’s motivations in his communications were not so innocent, and in fact, he intended to harass and control her, just as he had in the past.
 So, on top of the previous mistakes the judge made, he also failed to examine and interpret plaintiff’s allegations in the light most favorable to her, in direct contravention of established law.
 Furthermore, he seems to have completely ignored the allegations of past domestic violence against her in a fact-sensitive domestic violence matter.

 The court held that the judge should not have considered the motion in limine in the first plus, much less grant it.
 Furthermore, even if he had been correct in considering it as a motion for summary judgment, he failed to follow basic legal principles in rendering his decision.
 As a result, the court reversed the dismissal order and reinstated the temporary restraining order to be heard finally before an entirely different judge.
 This case shows that courts often interpret NJ domestic violence laws strictly, keeping the safety and welfare of the alleged victim in mind.
 It is a good example of the court’s attitude – when erring in court, and domestic violence is the cause of action, err on the side of the defendant’s well being.
-If you have any questions concerning a restraining order, call the Law Offices Of Peter Van Aulen for a free consultation at (201) 845-7400.
+If you have any questions concerning a restraining order, call the Law Offices Of Peter Van Aulen for a free 30 minute in office consultation at (201) 845-7400.